 You might have seen this activity floating around on the internet.
 It seems that it has amused many.
 Typically, you fight with just 2 Peeps, but I thought it would be fun to let each of the kids have a contender.

 Once you set up the Peeps and their jousting sticks (toothpicks), simply place them in the microwave and watch them fight.
 The Peep with his stick on top, is the winner!
 This Peeps game is sure to cause cheers and shouts with your kids.

 Peeps S’mores and 12 other tasty Peep ideas.
 Who doesn’t love a colorful S’more?!

 Peeps Peak-A-Boo Cupcake These are super simple but look perfectly festive for an Easter party.

 Peeps Fondue Add chocolate to marshmallows and you have some happy people!
 Peeps make great dippers!

 Peeps Straws Grab some straws and have some fun with these drink toppers.
 Kids will love it!

 I hope you have fun with these Peeps games!
 Got any other ideas?
 Be sure and share them with us!

 Add more meaning to your holidays today:

-ALL of our most popular holiday favorites are available in one simple download collection.
+ALL of our most popular holiday favorites are available on our printables page.
 We’ve made it easy-peasy to keep your hearts focused on the real meaning of EVERY season through Scripture rich printables encouraging time in the Word, family enjoyment, and the service of others.
 Click the image below to learn more.